Toothbrush: End-tuft brush

 The small round brush head comprises seven tufts of tightly packed soft nylon bristles, trimmed so the bristles in the center can reach deeper into small spaces.
 The brush handle is ergonomically designed for a firm grip, giving the control and precision necessary to clean where most other cleaning aids cannot reach.
 These areas include the posterior of the wisdom teeth (third molars), orthodontic structures (braces), crowded teeth, and tooth surfaces that are next to missing teeth.
-It can also be used to clean areas around implants, bridges, dentures and other appliances.
+It can also be used to clean areas around implants, bridges, dentures and other oral appliances.